TaiaMarie/Flashcards1/Readme.md

 ## Lab 1

 ### App Description
-Front label ask a question and when it is tapped the answer is revealed
+A question appears and when it is tapped the answer is revealed

 ### App Walk-though